walkersilas/CIL-Project/README.md

 ### 4.2 Configurations
 Each of the models has a default configuration used for training and testing.
 To change this default configuration, one can provide a partial configuration as a JSON file.
 This is done using the command-line option `--config path-to-config-json`.
 The model then internally combines the default configuration with the provided new configuration.
 The final configuration used for running the model is then simply the default configuration where all values which are specified in the new configuration have been overwritten.

-As an example the following partial configuration overwrites the learning rate of the default configuration:
+As an example the following partial configuration overwrites the learning rate of the default configuration while keeping the rest of the default configuration as it is:
 ```json
 {
   "learning_rate": 1e-5